Michaelszj/DiffusionGS/README.md

 ## Quickstart

-This section will walk you through setting up DiffusioGS and using it to fit a NeRF to a scene from LLFF.
+This section will walk you through setting up DiffusionGS and using it to fit a NeRF to a scene from LLFF.

 ### Hardware requirements

-You will need a relatively powerful graphics card to run DiffusioGS.
+You will need a relatively powerful graphics card to run DiffusionGS.
 All of our experiments were performed on an RTX4090.

 ### Conda environment
 ### & Downloading the pretrained diffusion model